1.STP and Settlement Risk Reduction for Securities Settlement Environment in Japan

 As long as the institutional transactions are concerned, it is quite common that the institutions that perform investments and the institutions that perform settlement are different entities not only in Japan but also in other countries.
-However, typical in Japan is that trust banks retain the rights and obligations for the confirmation of investment.
+However, typical in Japan is that trust banks retain the rights and obligations for the confirmation of investment of a specified money trust.
 For this reason, PSMS was developed to realize the straight-through processing (STP) suitable to the specifics of the securities settlement environment in Japan.

 Securities markets have been globalized so quickly.
-Until recently, securities settlement systems used to be constructed on the vernacular architecture of data syntax and codes, which can be only used in the domestic market, but settlement systems must be created in the future that incorporate the factor of connectivity to overseas counterparts.
-To achieve this, PSMS was developed based on the following standard data syntax and codes:
+Until the launch of PSMS, securities settlement systems used to be constructed on the vernacular architecture of data syntax, network and codes, which can be only used in the domestic market, but now settlement systems must be created, incorporating the factor of connectivity to overseas counterparts.
+To achieve this, PSMS was developed based on the following standard data syntax, network and codes:

 Data Syntax: ISO20022ISO15022 is the data syntax which had been originally developed for SWIFT (Society for Worldwide Interbank Financial Telecommunication) network for securities and cash settlement data, and then was registered with ISO (International Organization for Standardization) in the autumn of 2002.
 Added to this, ISO20022 was issued in 2004, as a new international standard with regard to the registration procedure of data syntax used in financial industry.
 Since then, as a successor of ISO15022, it is becoming a global trend to adopt the next-generation data syntax which conforms to ISO20022.